 Please visit our Covid-19 Climb Information page for Covid FAQs, details of our new participation requirements, travel advice and what to expect on your trip.

-Scrambling covers the middle ground between hill walking and rock climbing, moving quickly and efficiently up broken rocky terrain.
+Scrambling covers the middle ground between hill walking and rock climbing, moving quickly and efficiently up broken rocky terrain – you can find more info about grades and what’s involved in our scrambling advice article.
 During the week we enjoy five days of classic scrambling and easier rock climbing in the Snowdonia National Park in North Wales, based around Capel Curig and visiting nearby venues on Tryfan, Ogwen and the Glyders.
 The focus is on doing as much high quality scrambling as possible and if you dream of climbing in the Alps one day, then this is also a great starting point, as it’s a chance to learn some key alpine ropework skills from a highly experienced Alpine Guide.

 Any items of specialist safety equipment that you need are also included in the cost (eg helmet, harness etc) and afterwards, we’ll send you plenty of great photos and video of your trip to share with family and friends.